cfjedimaster/quicktrackercfm/readme.md

 ## Installation

+Ensure the "Document" module is installed in your ColdFusion instance.

 Copy `quicktracker.cfm` to your web root and open it in your browser.
 That's it.

 The template makes use of multiple ColdFusion 2025 features so be sure you are running in that version.